mathewgomas-alfred/mathewgomas.io/general_concepts/colors/bit_depth.rst

 This is important if you have a working colour space that is larger than your device space: At the least, if you do not want colour banding.

-And while you can attempt to create all your images a 32bit float, this will quickly take up your ram.
+And while you can attempt to create all your images a 32bit float, this will quickly take up your RAM.
 Therefore, it's important to consider which bit depth you will use for what kind of image.